lulu70/vegan-site/content/recipes/the-ultimate-hummus-protein-bomb.md

 <Image filename="delicious-hummus-plate"/>

-As a person who grew up in the center of Israel in a city between Jaffa and Ramla, I spent a lot of time in Hummus restaurants with family and friends.
+As a person who grew up in the center of Israel in a city between Jaffa and Ramla, I spent a lot of time in hummus restaurants with family and friends.
 Hummus stimulates serotonin in the brain and fills us with a pleasant and happy feeling.
-The Israeli cuisine, which is composed of Jewish kitchens from all over the world, lovingly embraced the finest Israeli-Arab's hummus.
+The israeli cuisine, which is composed of jewish kitchens from all over the world, lovingly embraced the finest israeli-arab's hummus.
 It didn't take too long for me to realize that I must know how to make delicious hummus at home.
 Over the years in any opportunity, I collected tips for improving the recipe, and finally, I came up with a simple and perfect recipe.
-I am happy to share the recipe with you because to me hummus is joy, hummus is love and harmony.
+I am happy to share the recipe with you because to me hummus is joy, hummus is love and harmony. hummus is Vegan!
-Hummus is Vegan!

 # **Ingredients:**